IBM/ibm-cloud-sdk-common/README.md

 my_service.set_http_config({'timeout': 10})
 ```

-The read timeout of 10 seconds, which includes the connect timeout, will be used in each operation invoked using `my_service`.
+This timeout setting will be used in each operation invoked using `my_service`.

 By default, the client will use a 60-second combined timeout, which means that the server should start sending back the response within 60 seconds.
 </details>